 One, you’ll need help from a financial expert who can help you sort things out.
 This is one of the fastest ways to make sense of your difficulties.

 Going through financial difficulties isn’t easy.
 You’ll need people you can trust — people who will help you up when you’re feeling down.

-Just ask for help — don’t be afraid — and you’ll be able to get the love and support that you need.
+Just ask for help — don’t be afraid — and you’ll be able to get the love and support that you need to get through this.